-Work alongside internationally-recognized family and child advocacy faculty to explore the many faces of family and child advocacy law, help conduct research, plan events covering timely issues, and network with leading attorneys and policymakers.
+Work alongside internationally-recognized family law faculty to explore the many faces of family law, help conduct research, plan events covering timely issues, and network with leading attorneys and policymakers.

 Eligible applicants must be preparing to enter their first year in the JD program at the UO School of Law.
-Fellows are selected on the basis of academic merit and demonstrated interest in Family or Child Advocacy Law.
+Fellows are selected on the basis of academic merit and demonstrated interest in Family Law.